Salvador, Brazil: A complete travel guide with the top things to do

 - When to go to Salvador, Bahia

-- How to get to Salvador and know the city
+- How to get to Salvador and explore the city

 - General information